TAKE72K/PyPlurky/README.md

 # PyPlurka
-A better surface between Plurk Oauth and plurk.
+The best surface between Plurk Oauth and python.